Henry Giroux: Accomplishments

 For 2003 Giroux was selected as the Barstow Visiting Scholar at Saginaw Valley State University.
 In 2005, he was awarded an honorary Doctorate of Letters by Memorial University of Newfoundland.

 The University in Chains was named by the American Educational Studies Association as the recipient of the AESA Critics' Book Choice Award for 2008.
 He was named by the Toronto Star in 2012 as one of the top 12 Canadians Changing the Way We Think.
 Education and the Crisis of Public Values: Challenging the Assault on Teachers, Students, & Public Education was awarded a CHOICE Outstanding Academic Title and has received the Annual O. L. Davis, Jr. Outstanding Book Award from the AATC (American Association for Teaching and Curriculum) and the AESA (American Educational Studies Association) Critics Choice Award 2012.

 In 2015 he was awarded an honorary Doctorate of Humane Letters degree from Chapman University in California.
 He is a winner of a Lifetime Achievement Award granted by the AERA.
 In 2015 he won two other major awards from Chapman University: the "Changing the World Award" and "The Paulo Freire Democratic Project Social Justice Award."
 Also during 2015, Giroux was honored with a Distinguished Alumni Award from Appalachian State University.
 In 2017 he was awarded an honorary doctorate from the University of the West of Scotland.
 In 2019 he received an AERA Fellows Award and the Association for Education in Journalism and Mass Communication's Professional Freedom and Responsibility Award.
 In 2021 he received a Doctor Honoris Causa from the Center for Latin American Studies in Education Inclusive (CELEI).
+In 2023, he was awarded an Honorary Deanship at Woxsen University, India.
+In 2025, he was awarded a Doctor Honoris Causa from Complutense University of Madrid.